 To help my students, I often use recorded music when we chant.
 I have found that it softens the forced feeling by having something to follow and makes them less nervous to raise their voice.
-The second morning we sang out loud with a recording of Jai-Jagdeesh (our own Avtar’s beautiful sister) to expand our hearts:
+The second morning we sang out loud with a recording of Jai-Jagdeesh (Quiet Winds very own Avtar’s beautiful sister) to expand our hearts:

 Aad Guray Nameh

 I bow to the Wisdom through the Ages